Meghan Markle, Prince Harry involved in 'near catastrophic chase' involving paparazzi: spokesperson

 The prince has waged a war of words against British newspapers in legal claims and in his best-selling memoir "Spare," vowing to make his life's mission reforming the media that he blames for the death of his mother, Princess Diana.
 She died in a car wreck in Paris in 1997 while trying to evade paparazzi.

-Markle was accompanied by her mother, Doria Ragland, and her husband, Prince Harry, to receive the Ms. Foundation's Women of Vision Award at the foundation's annual gala at the Ziegfeld Ballroom in New York Tuesday.
+Markle was accompanied by her mother, Doria Ragland, and her husband, Prince Harry, to receive the Ms. Foundation's Women of Vision Award at the foundation's annual gala at the Ziegfeld Ballroom in Midtown Manhattan Tuesday.
+They left sometime after 8:30 p.m.

 The Associated Press contributed to this report.